DAT255 Deep Learning Engineering

 General competence

-• Able to present deep learning projects through oral presentations and clear written reports, including well-structured code.
+- Able to present deep learning projects through oral presentations and technical documentation, including well-structured code, experimental results, and performance analyses.

 Entry requirements